Mukeshthenraj/employee-network-link-prediction/README.md

 # Employee Network Link Prediction 🔗📊

-This project focuses on **link prediction** within an employee email communication network.
-It aims to predict future email connections using graph-based machine learning techniques.
-It analyzes the network structure and predicts possible future links by leveraging network statistics and various features.
+This project leverages **Logistic Regression** and **Random Forest Classifier** models to analyze a company’s internal email communication network.
+The goal is to **predict management roles, future employee connections, and estimate salaries** based on network graph data.

 ---